Dear FC-Members, Dear Presidents and Secretary Generals of the Sections,

 It is published on Change.org (LINK), and addressed to the Board of the CoFoE.

-Our goal must be to collect between 15.000 and 30.000 signaturesby 20 April.
+Our goal must be to collect between 15.000 and 30.000 signatures by 20 April.
 They will be instrumental in putting pressure on the Council (where some governments are trying to block the results of the Conference) and in supporting the European Parliament, which, on the contrary, is trying to fight for the opening of a convention.

-Change.org is a platform on which gathering support is very easy.
 We can upload several language versions, which remain linked, so the signatures add up; it encourages the circulation of the link to the petition, connects well to social networks, highlights partial results, important signatures, and it is really friendly.

-I strongly invite you to sign and share the link of the petition.
 Below, in the communication from the Secretariat, you will find information on how to use social networks as well to spread the link and the invitation to sign.
 Further info and meetings will follow, to coordinate our engagement on this common action.
 I would also like to kindly ask you to consider translating the text into your own languages, to further enhance its circulation.

 The time to make a federal Europe, sovereign and democratic is now: let us all engage in this battle, trying to live up to our historical responsibilities.